bornhack/bornhack-website/README.md

 (venv) $ python src/manage.py migrate
 ```

 Is this for local development?
-Bootstrap the database with dummy data and users (takes ~10 minutes):
+Bootstrap the database with dummy data and users (should take ~10 minutes, but may take longer depending on your setup):

 ```
 (venv) $ python src/manage.py bootstrap-devsite